tesseractess/hiring-test/README.md

 We are not looking for you to spend ages on it, 4 hours is probably a good upper limit.
 We appreciate you may have an existing job and a life.

 As stated roles focus on front-end and some focus on back-end.
-Don't worry about the part of the stack that are not your strenth.
+Don't worry about the part of the stack that are not your strength.
 Show us what you can do.

 ## The test